General Application for GST/HST Rebates

 Other investment plans and segregated funds

-If you are not an SLFI and you are an investment plan or a segregated funds of an insurer (other than a provincial stratified investment plan or a provincial investment plan), for example, a private investment plan or a pension entity that is not an SLFI, you must calculate your rebate using the formulas below.
+If you are not an SLFI and you are an investment plan or a segregated fund of an insurer (other than a provincial stratified investment plan or a provincial investment plan), for example, a private investment plan or a pension entity that is not an SLFI, use the formulas under the following four subheadings to calculate your rebate.

 A – B